 Once you know which cord belongs to which device, you can start unplugging and moving things around.
 For this project, I simply stacked the devices on top of each other in a nice central position (nice and easy to point the remote at!).

-I then put the power board right at the back of the unit on the floor, as it's not something that needs to be accessed regularly, but is still easy enough to get to when necessary.
+I then put the power board right at the back of the unit on the floor, as it's not something that needs to be accessed regularly, but is still easy enough to get to if necessary.
 The cords were fed through the space at the back of the unit and reattached to their different devices.
 Because the back of the unit is open, the cords were still visible, so I attached a large bulldog clip around them to make things a little neater.

 The 'extra' things that were previously just sitting on top of the TV unit and aren't used all the time, such as USB sticks and backup, were placed inside a lidded wicker basket.
 Baskets and boxes are always a good strategy for hiding clutter as you can put the lid on and forget about it!